 Banker, brewers, bikers and brigades along with a huge herd of mule deer, three golf courses, a State Park… good luck fitting Southwest (S/W) Colorado Springs in a box.
 Affordable housing near The Mountain Post to zeitgeist architectural masterpieces are all situated at the base of Cheyenne Mountain in a foothill setting.
-This single zip code 80906 is entirely within the S/W MLS area (and the northeast end includes a stretch of 80905).
 Here you will find affordable housing and some newer construction just north of Fort Carson, and older, established neighborhoods around Quail Lake, both in Harrison School District 2.
 Just to the southwest of downtown is Skyway, which weaves up the foothills alongside Bear Creek Park.
 Rapid up and comer Ivywild and the Ivywild School are just south of Downtown.
 Deeper into the area is the established elegance of the Broadmoor Hotel and the surrounding neighborhoods include some of the most prestigious real estate in Southern Colorado.
 On the south end is Cheyenne Mountain, with Cheyenne Mountain Air Force Base (NORAD) at the end of the Broadmoor Bluffs/Spires/Star Ranch neighborhoods.

 Southwest is served by three different school districts.
 On the northwest side, west of La Clede, as well as the south and west of Nevada is Cheyenne-Mountain District 12.
 On the northeast side, it feeds into the southern portion of Colorado Springs District 11.
 South of Cheyenne Mountain and east of Nevada it feeds into Harrison School District 2.